 The flood dealt with a swathe of fallen angels, but also erased much that would incriminate the surviving ones going forward.
 Today we do not hear about fallen angels, about their tricks, nor see them called out.
 They, who lusted after the daughters of Adam, have bred themselves into the human species (Nephilim Genesis Chapter Six).
 Enoch spoke at length about them, and the Book of Giants (Dead Sea Scrolls) can be referenced also, by those who have forgotten.

-There is a tablet (currently residing in Cairo Museum), where Akhenaten (eighteenth dynasty) is depicted as a giant.
-Akhenaten is accredited with replacing the worship of gods with worship of one, the Sun (/Son).
+Even on a tablet, the eighteenth dynasty Akhenaten (circa C14 BC) is depicted as a giant.
+Akhenaten is accredited with replacing the worship of gods with worship of one God without image or form.

 We know of the pyramid builder’s prowess in the field of astronomy, of their careful placement of the pyramids (Orion alignment etc).
 So investigating the significance of the Sphinx, which amongst worthwhile scholars is generally accepted to predate the pyramids, is likely to yield an astrological find too (?)
 Some make the assertion that the original sculpture was of a lion, and then defaced by a subsequent, and egotistically motivated, ruler.
 If it was a lion originally, it would imply the significance of Leo.
 And the age of Leo, according to the procession of the equinoxes (observable phenomena of rotation of the heavens which spans approx. 25,920 yrs) extended approximately between 11-9,000 BC.
 This would put its origination right at the time of ancient accounts of the Great Flood, and the point at which mankind had to reestablish itself after surviving in reduced numbers after a cataclysmic event.
 Those who survived, including a priestly class, exerted their knowhow here, on this plateau, which at the time would have been lush and vibrant, with the blessing of warmth and water.
 The (specifically) hydro erosion, has been stated by more than one long term geology study to point to the Sphinx being around when Giza last had regular rainfall, again about ten-thousand years ago.
 So an equinoctial marker, freezing a date during the procession of the stars: 13,000 years up and 13,000 down; much like the Taurus (Bull) was used symbolically by the Minoans at 2-4,000 BC.